 To participate in the Transfer Mentor Program, complete the Southeast Missouri State University Transfer Mentor Program Agreement around the same time you are admitted to your community college.
 You must have one full semester (excluding summer) remaining at your community college.
-An application fee is not required and it is not necessary to submit high school transcripts or test scores.
+It is not necessary to submit high school transcripts or test scores.
 A Southeast student record will be created for you.
 This will enable you to manage your degree program in Degree Works, the same web-based degree management system used by currently enrolled Southeast students.
 At this time, the Transfer Mentor Program is a pilot program and participation is limited to students currently enrolled at a participating community college.

-By signing the Transfer Mentor Program Agreement, you are authorizing your community college to send an official college transcript to Southeast at the conclusion of every semester.
+The Transfer Mentor Program Agreement, authorizes your community college to send an official college transcript to Southeast at the conclusion of every semester.
 Your community college credits that are accepted by Southeast will be displayed in Degree Works.
 The credit you are awarded at Southeast will be displayed in Degree Works.
 Additionally, your catalog term of entry will be based upon your first semester of enrollment at the community college.

 The Transfer Mentor Program agreement also authorizes Southeast to send official transcripts to your community college, if you are concurrently enrolled and/or if you transfer to Southeast before earning the associate's degree.
 This will enable you to earn your associate's degree while you are pursuing your bachelor's degree.

 When you are ready to enroll (concurrently or transfer), apply for admission to Southeast.